-The Basics of Franchise Royalty Payments
+The Basics of Franchise Royalty Fees

 The Federal Trade Commission (FTC), in Section 436.1(h) of the Franchise Rule, explains that a business qualifies as a “Franchise” (and is, therefore, subject to the specific regulations imposed on franchises) where three conditions are met: